KTachibanaM/mini-gplus/README.md

 # mini-gplus

-An 8-hour worth of mini Google+ clone Edit
+An 8-hour worth of mini Google+ clone